steinoy/sapper-template/README.md

 ```

-## Using external components (Webpack only)
+## Using external components (webpack only)

 When using Svelte components installed from npm, such as [@sveltejs/svelte-virtual-list](https://github.com/sveltejs/svelte-virtual-list), Svelte needs the original component source (rather than any precompiled JavaScript that ships with the component).
 This allows the component to be rendered server-side, and also keeps your client-side app smaller.

-Because of that, it's essential that Webpack doesn't treat the package as an *external dependency*.
+Because of that, it's essential that webpack doesn't treat the package as an *external dependency*.
 You can either modify the `externals` option in [webpack/server.config.js](webpack/server.config.js), or simply install the package to `devDependencies` rather than `dependencies`, which will cause it to get bundled (and therefore compiled) with your app:

 ```bash
 yarn add -D @sveltejs/svelte-virtual-list